PSA test for prostate cancer

 Okay yes for those who aren't in the medical field or field of cancer the term PSA, prostate specific antigen, test might seem rather foreboding, rather frightening, but essentially it's a blood test, it's from that blood, that blood sample that the prostate specific antigen is, the levels are checked, and as I said if a gentleman is presenting with symptoms of prostate cancer then the PSA test is a fantastic way to start things off, to start that process and just get things checked out.
 Now I'm not saying base everything on that but it's a good yardstick by which to measure things.

-But many other men we talked to seemed confused and expressed misunderstanding.
-One man, for example, suggested that too much PSA allowed the cancer to grow, and he said it was important to 'kill the amount of PSA manufactured by the prostate gland'.
-Some men found it hard to explain what a rise in PSA level in the blood might indicate, and others didn't know what the letters PSA meant.
+Many men we talked to seemed confused and expressed misunderstanding about PSA and the PSA test.
+One man, for example, suggested that 'too much PSA allowed the cancer to grow', and he said it was 'important to kill the amount of PSA manufactured by the prostate gland'.

-The aim of the Prostate Cancer Risk Management Programme (see resources) is to ensure that men who are concerned about the risk of prostate cancer receive clear and balanced information about the advantages and disadvantages of the PSA test and treatment for prostate cancer.
-This will help men decide whether they want to have the test.
+Public Health England has developed the Prostate Cancer Risk Management Programme (PCRMP) (see resources).
+The aim of the PCRMP is to ensure that men who are concerned about the risk of prostate cancer receive clear and balanced information about the advantages and disadvantages of the PSA test and treatment for prostate cancer to help men decide whether they want to have the test or not.

 For him the PSA test was no problem whatsoever; he went to work five minutes later.